-At a suitable time, previous to the meeting, Camp Commanders will invite to be present as honored guests of their Camps, all officers and members of the GRAND ARMY OF THE REPUBLIC, and surviving Veterans of the War of 1861 to 1865 and certain of their number shall be requested to address the Camp.
+At a suitable time, previous to the meeting, Camp Com-manders will invite to be present as honored guests of their Camps, all officers and members of the GRAND ARMY OF THE REPUBLIC, and surviving Veterans of the War of 1861 to 1865 and certain of their number shall be requested to address the Camp.

 Camps may also invite to attend and participate in these meetings the officers and members of all kindred ladies' patriotic orders, and our own Junior Order.
 It is recommended that these meetings be open to all patriotic citizens.

-On this important occasion, let all Sons of Veterans put aside for a few brief hours, all personal and business affairs, to meet with these Veterans Soldiers and Sailors in an annual revival of patriotism; grasp again the Father's hand; hear again the Father's stories; honor again the Father's record; and in his presence and hearing, renew again our pledges of fealty to flag and country which he did so much to preserve.
-Trim all your Camp fires with loyalty.
+On this important occasion, let all Sons of Veterans put and for a few brief hours, all personal and business affairs, to vival of patriotism; grasp again the Father's hand, here again the Father's stories; honor again the Father's record; and in his presence and hearing, renew again our pledges of featy 10 flag and country which he did so much to preserve.
+The all your Camp fires with loyalty.
 Let patriotism burn in every heart.